Some comments on symmetric orbifolds of K3: Second quantized twining genera

 It follows that, while $\Psi_g$ and $\Psi_{g'}$ are defined in terms of totally different infinite products, they actually differ only for the $p^1$ coefficient, while all the $p^n$ coefficients are the same for $n>1$.
 For this to be true, the exponents of the two infinite products must conspire in order to give infinitely many cancellations.

-This phenomenon is even more striking if we consider the `completions' $\Phi_g$ and $\Phi_{g'}$, because their inverse $1/\Phi_g$ and $1/\Phi_{g'}$ must differ only for the $p^0$ term (notice that $\psi_g=\psi_{g'}$, since these functions only depend on the Frame shape).
+This phenomenon is even more striking if we consider the `completions' $\Phi_g$ and $\Phi_{g'}$, because their inverse $1/\Phi_g$ and $1/\Phi_{g'}$ must differ only for the $p^0$ term (notice that $\psi_g=\psi_{g'}$, since the automorphic corrections only depend on the Frame shape).
 Thus, the difference $1/\Phi_g-1/\Phi_{g'}$ should be a function of $\tau$ and $z$ only.
-But it should also be a Siegel modular form, which seems impossible for a function of $\tau$ and $z$!
+But it should also be a Siegel modular form, which seems impossible for a function of $\tau$ and $z$ only!
 In fact, there is only one possibility for this to be true: the modular weight must be zero and the functions $1/\Phi_g$ and $1/\Phi_{g'}$ only differ by a constant (i.e., independent also of $\tau$ and $z$).
 Indeed, one can check that this phenomenon only occurs for Frame shapes such that the $g$-fixed subspace is $4$-dimensional so that the modular weights of $\Phi_g$ and $\Phi_{g'}$ (or their inverse) is $0$.
 Furthermore, quite amazingly, it turns out that the difference $\phi_g-\phi_{g'}$ is always proportional to $\psi_g=\psi_{g'}$ (which has weight $0$ for these cases)!
 Thus, the $p^0$ term in the difference $1/\Phi_g-1/\Phi_{g'}$ is indeed a constant.

 These observations give strong support to our statement that $\phi^{\Sym^n(\C)}_g=\phi^{\Sym^n(\C)}_{g'}$ for all $n>1$.
-For the two twining genera $\phi_g$ and $\phi_{g'}$ related to the Frame shape $1^211^2$, we verified these identities up to $n=12$.\footnote{We thank Max Zimet for help with these calculations.} It would be interesting to prove rigorously these identities for all $n>1$.
-A possible strategy for the proof is the following.
+For the two twining genera $\phi_g$ and $\phi_{g'}$ related to the Frame shape $1^211^2$, we verified these identities up to $n=12$.\footnote{We thank Max Zimet for help with these calculations.} It would be interesting to give a rigorous mathematical proof of these identities for all $n>1$.
+A possible strategy for such a proof is the following.
 One knows that $\Phi_g-\Phi_{g'}$ is a meromorphic Siegel modular form of weight $0$.
-Using some theorems by Borcherds, one knows the location of the poles of $1/\Phi_g$ and $1/\Phi_{g'}$.
+Using some theorems by Borcherds (e.g., theorem 13.3 in \cite{Borcherds98}), one can in principle determine the location of the poles of $1/\Phi_g$ and $1/\Phi_{g'}$.
 In many cases, one also knows the coefficients of these poles.
 If one could prove that all poles of $1/\Phi_g$ and $1/\Phi_{g'}$ are in the same location and have the same coefficients, then the difference should be a holomorphic Siegel modular form of weight $0$, which is necessarily a constant.

 \newcolumntype{C}{>{$}c<{$}}

 \newcolumntype{E}{>{\eatcell}c@{}}

 \begin{landscape}